Promhills Cabins

 How do I get the keys to my cabin?

-We, Sean and Angela - the owners, live on the property.
-We have contactless check in and check out, so you do not have to come to the office to receive or return your key.
+We have contactless check in and check out.
 After you book, you will be requested to send us your photo ID.
 Once we receive your identification, we will provide you with a pin code to access the property via our security gates and instructions on how to get your key from a keysafe.
-We are onsite most of the time and available during waking hours (preferably via SMS), but also welcome you to come to the office if you require.
 Check-in is after 2pm, if you let us know a rough ETA we can ensure the lights/heating/cooling are on, as appropriate to the weather and your expected arrival time.

 Is there parking?